jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 - You can limit the generation of months to only a few months using `onlyMonths(months)`.
 - You can constrain the minimum and maximum value for days of month using `dayOfMonthBetween(min, max)`.
 - You can limit the generation of days of week to only a few days of week using `onlyDaysOfWeek(daysOfWeek)`.
-- You can decide whether leap years to generate or not using `leapYears(withLeapYears)`.

 ###### CalendarArbitrary